munger1985/OCI-Auto-Scripts/README.md

 # OCI-Auto-Scripts

-This repo is for collecting some useful scripts when you use Oracle Cloud Infrastructure (OCI), especially when you need to operate mutliple resources at once.
+This repo is for collecting scripts when you use Oracle Cloud Infrastructure (OCI), especially when you need to operate mutliple resources at once.

-The scripts could be writen based on OCI CLI command, or python/C#/Java code based on OCI SDK.
+The script could be writen based on OCI CLI command, or python/C#/Java code based on OCI SDK.

 # Prerequisites

 You have to setup related OCI CLI or SDK envrionment before running the code directly.
 Follow the Oracle Offical documents about how to setup related envrionment.